inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

   </tr>
   <tr>
     <td><b>Scalable</b></td>
-    <td>- containers are lightweight, resource efficent, and quick to scale up.</td>
+    <td>- containers are lightweight, resource efficent, and easy to scale.</td>
   </tr>
 </table><br>
 <br><br>

 ## CREATING CONTAINERS, IMAGES, AND DOCKERFILES
 #### CREATE A CONTAINER
-A container is an instance of an images built by running that image.
+A container is an instance of an image that is created by running that image.
 If the image is not found in the local cache then docker will attempt to pull it from the Docker Hub repository.<br>
 ```bash
 docker run -it ubuntu bash
 ```